kolypto/py-sa2schema/README.md

 🔴🔴🔴 Project Discontinued 🔴🔴🔴
 ===================================

-NOTE: this project was EXPERIMENTAL and is not DISCONTINUED.
+NOTE: this project was EXPERIMENTAL and is DISCONTINUED.

 Sqlalchemy model to Pydantic model converter